 Alternatives to BioRender

 BioRender is unbeatable when it comes to scientific visualization… or is it?
-Here are some open-sourse alternatives.
-In general open source icons are free to use but licensed under creative commons licencing, which may require acknowledgement.
-While BioRender employs professional artists to create their artwork, most open-source projects allow the community to submit icons.
+Here are some open-source alternatives.
+In general, open-source icons are free to use but are licensed under Creative Commons, which may require attribution.
+While BioRender employs professional artists to create its artwork, most open-source projects allow the community to submit icons.
 For this reason, the quality may not be as high, but the cost is much lower.

 Bioicons

-Bioicons is a library of free open-source icons in biology and chemistry and consists of over 2700 icons in around 30 different categories.
+Bioicons is a library of free, open-source icons for biology and chemistry, with over 2700 icons across around 30 categories.
 Each icon has a license; many are CCO or BSD.
 For some licenses, the creator must be attributed in the figure caption or the acknowledgements.
-Many are in the public domain and for these, attribution or credit is not required, but is appreciated.
-This project seems to be created by Simon Duerr.
+Many are in the public domain; for these, attribution or credit is not required but is appreciated.
+This project seems to have been created by Simon Duerr.

 Open Science Art